tnm/qr/README.md

 To-Do, Additions, More
 -----------------------

-I plan on expanding QR to include a second class: a Redis-based **deque** object.
-After that, I'll implement a **stack** object to round things out.
+Some more documentation will be added soon.
+I will likely implement a few more abstract data structures to make this something of a library. :)

-Feel free to fork.
+Feel free to fork!

 Author: Ted Nyman | @tnm8

-A Real-World Example: Blog Comments
+Also, A Real-World Example: Blog Comments
 -----------------------------------

 Imagine you have a Django view that handles blog comments.
 You have an arbitrary number of blog comments.
 You want to return only the most recent ten blog comments to your template.
 Skipping to the relevant parts, it's as easy as this: